-Worksheet on Outcome Evaluation: Categories of Analysis/Scope realization outcome realization by assessing progresses made to-date vis-à-vis baseline.
+Worksheet on Outcome Evaluation: Categories of Analysis/Scope

+Category Notes Progress to outcome Review indicators to determine extent/degree of contribution in the realization outcome realization by assessing progresses made to-date vis-à-vis baseline.
 Focus on the how and why outputs and strategies contributed to achieving outcome.
 Focus on questions of relevance, effectiveness, sustainability and impact.
 Factors affecting outcome These are political, economic and social factors.
-As such, the evaluation - scope shall be as broad as possible so s to take all factors into account UN's contribution to Conduct quantitative and qualitative assessments of contributions from outcome UNDP's own and joint interventions vis-a-vis outcome indicato baseline.
-Assessment should focus on determine the continued validity of the strategies applied to-date by UN/DP and so as to decide whether they should be revised and/or changed for the next programming cycle Partnership strategy Determine whether the best possible synergies have been es among partners and the steering role played by UN/DP within context.
+As such, the evaluation scope shall be as broad as possible so s to take all factors into account UN's contribution to Conduct quantitative and qualitative assessments of contributions from outcome UNDP's own and joint interventions vis-a-vis outcome indicator baseline.
+Assessment should focus on determine the continued validity of the strategies applied to-date by UN/DP and so as to decide whether they should be revised and/or changed for the next programming cycle Partnership strategy Determine whether the best possible synergies have been established among partners and the steering role played by UN/DP within this context.
 Assess whether other stakeholders and/or sponsors should be included and/or excluded from the programme in continuation as well as referring to the next phase of CPD